 Public trees trunk space

 To allow good growth and health of public street trees, no person is allowed to place any materials such as cement or stones about a street tree such that it blocks the free flow of air and water to the tree’s trunk.
 There should be a clearance space of at least 18 inches all around.

 The Department of public works in the city of Long Beach is in charge of several activities that relate to trees.

 The department must maintain and take care of trees planted along the city streets.

 This includes trees that are along lanes, city property, walks, and public right of way.

 An exception is trees along alleys.
-However, they can be removed in case they are determined to be hazards or nuisance.
+However, they can be removed in case they are determined to be hazards or nuisances.

 Long Beach Abatement of Nuisance